Hat-trick: Hockey

 with several conflicting legends from the Canadian cities of Toronto, Montreal, and Guelph of various hatmakers offering a free hat to players who scored a hat trick.

-In 1944 the Winnipeg Free Press (29 November 1944, p.
-14) reported that "hockey's traditional ‘hat-trick’ – the feat of scoring three goals in a single game – will receive official recognition from the Amateur Hockey Association" of the US by awarding a small silver derby hat to players to mark the accomplishment.
+In 1946, the Biltmore Hat Company in Guelph sponsored the Guelph Biltmore Mad Hatters, a junior affiliate team of the NHL's New York Rangers.
+When a Mad Hatters player recorded a Hat Trick, hats were thrown on the ice and the player received a new Biltmore fedora after the game to honor his accomplishment.

 Wayne Gretzky holds the NHL record for the most hat tricks in a career with 50.
 Harry Hyland scored the league's first hat trick, in the league's first game on 18 December 1917, in which Hyland's Montreal Wanderers defeated the Toronto Arenas 10–9.

 Variations

-In ice hockey a natural hat trick occurs when a player scores three consecutive goals, uninterrupted by any other player scoring for either team.
+In ice hockey, a natural hat trick occurs when a player scores three consecutive goals, uninterrupted by any other player scoring for either team.
 The NHL record for the fastest natural hat trick is 21 seconds, set by Bill Mosienko in 1952 for the Chicago Blackhawks.

 A Gordie Howe hat trick is a tongue-in-cheek play on the feat.
 It is achieved by scoring a goal, getting an assist, and getting into a fight, all in the same game.
 Namesake Gordie Howe himself only recorded two in his NHL career.
 Rick Tocchet accomplished the feat 18 times in his career, the most in NHL history.

 In October 1995, Florida Panthers captain Scott Mellanby scored a rat trick, the term coined by teammate John Vanbiesbrouck.
 Prior to the game, Mellanby killed a rat in the Panthers' locker room with his hockey stick, and proceeded to score a pair of goals later that night.
 When Mellanby scored a hat trick in a later game, some Florida fans threw plastic rats onto the ice, a tradition that continued for all Panthers' goals throughout the 1996 playoffs.
 Due to the resulting game delays caused by the necessary clean-up of the plastic rats, the league eventually banned the activity and modified Rule 63 to impose a minor penalty against the home team for a violation.
 The more traditional practice of fans throwing hats onto the ice following genuine hat tricks remains exempt from this penalty.

+Hurling

+Eddie O'Brien scored a hat-trick for Cork against Wexford in the 1970 All-Ireland Senior Hurling Championship final.

+Lar Corbett scored a hat-trick for Tipperary in the 2010 All-Ireland Senior Football Championship final to deny Kilkenny what would have been a record-breaking fifth consecutive title.

+Shane O'Donnell scored a first-half hat-trick for Clare against Cork in the 2013 All-Ireland Senior Hurling Championship replay, despite not featuring at all in the drawn game.